Sheet Pan Shrimp Fajita Recipe

-You can also use white corn or yellow corn tortillas (which I love for steak tostadas, too), especially if you’d like to keep this recipe gluten free (you’d also need to be sure to use a gluten free taco seasoning if this is the case).
+You can also use white corn or yellow corn tortillas (which I love for steak tostadas and lamb tacos, too), especially if you’d like to keep this recipe gluten free (you’d also need to be sure to use a gluten free taco seasoning if this is the case).

 Whole wheat tortillas would add fiber and make this shrimp fajita recipe even healthier.